sharonkisenga/Cleanup-your-Portfolio/README.md

 #Adding the command to your ~/. ...
 #Using the python interpreter to delete all __pycache__ folders and
 #Using the py3clean command to delete __pycache
+##
+SCRUCE UP VARIABLE NAME:How do you update a variable in Python?
+To update a variable in Python, simply assign a new value to the variable using the "=" operator.
+Here's an example code snippet that updates the value of a variable: x = 5. print(x) # Output: 5
+##
+REFACTOR AND SIMPLIFY: Refactoring is the process of restructuring code, while not changing its original functionality.
+The goal of refactoring is to improve internal code by making many small changes without altering the code's external behavior.
+##
 LICENCE: no licence
 ##